Human Rights Don't Discriminate

 LGBTI rights are human rights

 A person's sexual orientation or gender identity can lead to discrimination, violence, imprisonment, torture, or even execution, and these abuses are all illegal under international human rights law.
 Amnesty International works to protect the rights of lesbian, gay, bisexual, transgender, and intersex (LGBTI) people by shining a light on rights abuses, calling for policy change, and working to protect LGBTI human rights defenders.
 Amnesty International considers anyone imprisoned solely because of homosexuality to be prisoners of conscience who should be immediately and unconditionally released.

 - Join us on Facebook or Twitter to stay up to date on all the latest news and actions.

-- Sign an action, write a letter, collect petition signatures, or take a solidarity action (see 'Get Involved' section at the bottom of this webpage)
+- Sign an action, write a letter, or take a solidarity action - actions are listed at the bottom of this webpage.